2025-2026 High School Program of Studies -- AITE

 ||||

 This course is planned to meet the objectives of a rigorous course in first year biology at the college level.
 Topics will include: molecules and cells, heredity and evolution, organisms and populations, biotechnology and genetics.
 Laboratory investigations are an integral part of this course.
-Each student should complete a lab notebook or portfolio of lab reports. |
+Each student will complete a lab notebook or portfolio of lab reports. |

 |||